Multihomogenous Nonnegative Polynomials and Sums of Squares: Acknowledgements

 \section{Acknowledgements}

-I would like to thank Gregoriy Blekherman for useful discussions over e-mail.
+I would like to thank Greg Blekherman for useful discussions over e-mail.
 Ideas developed in Greg Blekherman's articles had a strong influence on parts of this note.
-I also would like to thank Petros Valettas and Grigoris Paouris for helpful discussions and splendid Greek hospitality at College Station, Athens, and wherever else we were able to meet.
-While this note was being completed, I was enjoying hospitality of \"Ozgur Ki\c{s}isel at METU, many thanks go to him.
-Last but not the least, I would like to thank J. Maurice Rojas for giving me the Polytopal Hilbert \nth{17} problem, for being patient enough to read the technical solution afterward and providing many helpful comments.
+I also would like to thank Petros Valettas and Grigoris Paouris for helpful discussions and splendid Greek hospitality at Athens, College Station and wherever else we were able to meet.
+While I was writing this note, I was enjoying hospitality of \"Ozgur Ki\c{s}isel at METU, many thanks go to him.
+Last but not the least, I would like to thank J. Maurice Rojas for introducing me to quantitative aspects of Hilbert's \nth{17} problem, and for many useful discussions.